uzairmansoor/terraform-website-using-CloudFront-SSL/README.md

 ### Step 3: Update Variables

-* Update the variable values in the main.tf file to fit your scenario *
+* Update the variable values in the main.tf file according to your scenario *

 ### Step 4: Initialize Terraform